kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     Parameters map[string]string

     // ExistingBucketID is the unique id of the bucket in the OSP.
 This field should be used to
-    // specify a bucket that has been created outside of COSI.
+    // specify a bucket that has been statically provisioned.
     // This field will be empty when the Bucket is dynamically provisioned by COSI.
     // +optional
     ExistingBucketID string
   }

   Status BucketStatus {
-    // BucketReady is a boolean condition to reflect the successful creation of a bucket.
+    // Bucket is a boolean condition to reflect the successful creation of a bucket.
     BucketReady bool

-    // ^^^ TODO: consider renaming to BucketProvisioned or BucketCreated ?
-Ready might imply that
-    // it's accessible by HTTP, which COSI doesn't test
+    // TODO: replace all ready statuses with common `ReadyToUse` as vol snapshot does?

     // BucketID is the unique ID of the bucket in the OSP.
 This field will be populated by COSI once
     // the ID in the OSP is known.